AlterThego/PVO-EcoMetrics/README.md

 EcoMetrics is a a digital platform for socio-economic profiling and inventory management.
 This solution enhanced data accuracy, accessibility, and analysis capabilities, enabling the Bengetuet Provincial Veterinary Office (BPVO)and stakeholders to better understand:

 - economic impacts,
-- post and edit content,
+- identify trends,
 - and make data-driven decisions to support animal-based livelihoods in the province.

 Built with Laravel.
 An accessible, powerful, and provides tools required for large, robust applications powered by php.

-Features of EcoMetrics:
+## Features of EcoMetrics:

 - User Authentication and Security
 - Data Input and Management